 - 1986 - Although he loses his arbitration case, Boston Red Sox third baseman Wade Boggs receives the largest amount ($1.35 million) ever awarded by this process.

 - 1987 - After three days of spring training, Billy Gardner replaces Dick Howser as Kansas City Royals manager.
-The frail-looking skipper had tried to come back from brain tumor surgery.
+The frail-looking Howser had tried to come back from brain tumor surgery but will pass away within a few months.

 - 1990 - Despite the owners dropping their arbitration and minimum salary proposals, spring training camps remain closed.